 A Fulbright Scholar and Rotary International Cultural Ambassadorial Scholar, Ms. Porter has won several other awards and honors including the 2004 National Association of Teachers of Singing (NATS) Artist Award Competition, the NATS Intern program, finalist in the Metropolitan Opera Central Regional Competition, Jessye Norman Graduate Fellowship in Voice, Opera Carolina Young Artist Recital Program Award, and the Farwell Award.
 In 2011-2012 Porter was a Fulbright Scholar to Brazil.
 Her research was entitled “Bridging boundaries through musical collaboration and cultural exchange: a lecture and recital series of contemporary classical Brazilian and African American vocal literature.”
 During her residency at the Universidade de São Paulo, she presented numerous recitals, lectures and masterclasses in cities throughout Brazil including São Paulo, Campinas, Alphaville, Ribeirão Preto and Brasilia.

-Dr. Porter is an Associate Professor of Voice at the Florida State University College of Music.
+Dr. Porter is a Professor of Voice at the Florida State University College of Music.
 She is a much sought after clinician and has presented masterclasses throughout the mid-western and southeastern US.
 She has served on the faculty of Ameropa International Chamber Music Festival in Prague, Czech Republic and as a visiting Professor of Voice at Universidade de São Paulo.
 Dr. Porter, a graduate of the New Orleans Center for the Creative Arts, received her Bachelor’s and Master’s degrees in voice performance from Northwestern University.
 Porter earned a Doctor of Musical Arts degree in performance from The Universityof Michigan, where she studied with world-renowned Metropolitan Opera singer Shirley Verrett.
 Previous teachers include Margaret Harshaw, Carmen Mehta, and Kathleen Kaun.